Dodgers vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Dane Dunning will try to shut down Mookie Betts and the Los Angeles Dodgers when they take on his Texas Rangers on Saturday at 4:05 PM ET.
+Mookie Betts and the Los Angeles Dodgers will square off against Adolis Garcia and the Texas Rangers at Globe Life Field in the final of a three-game series, on Sunday at 2:35 PM ET.

-The Dodgers have been listed as -125 moneyline favorites for this matchup with the Rangers (+105).
-The total is 9 runs for the game (with -120 odds to go over and +100 odds on the under).
+The favored Dodgers have -115 moneyline odds against the underdog Rangers, who are listed at -105.
+A 10-run over/under is listed in the game.

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.